-3. Are All Employees Covered by Group Health?
+3. Are All Employees Covered By Group Health?

 The answer to this question is different for everyone.
-Some employers may choose to offer group health insurance to all of their employees, while others only cover full-time employees.
+Some employers may choose to offer group health insurance to all their employees, while others only cover full-time employees.
 Who will be covered is dependent on how much the business can afford to pay towards these benefits.

 When deciding how best to provide coverage to employees, consider the needs of the workers and how frequently they may need to visit a doctor or hospital.
 Consider sending a survey to all employees to see how many would be interested in having insurance.

-4. Is the Plan’s Prescription Drug Coverage Sufficient?
+4. Is The Plan’s Prescription Drug Coverage Sufficient?

 According to the Health Policy Institute at Georgetown University, more than 131 million people, or approximately 66 percent of U.S. adults, use prescription drugs.
 The group health insurance plan is chosen must offer adequate coverage for prescription drug costs.

 When reviewing this section of the plan, determine if the cost of prescriptions will be affordable and whether an employee requires approval from the health plan provider before filling a prescription.